saadzaki7/Competitive-Tetris/README.md

 ## Unified Modeling Language (UML) Diagram:

-We created a UML to serve as a guideline for planning out our program.
+We created a UML diagram to serve as a guideline for developing our program.

 ![UML not rendering](UML.png?raw=true "Title")